Great Lakes Basin Forest Health Collaborative

 Our forests are in trouble.

-Invasive insects and diseases threaten critical species like ash, beech, and hemlock, especially in the Great Lakes Basin.
+Invasive insects and diseases threaten critical species like ash, elm, beech, and hemlock, especially in the Great Lakes Basin where these species grow along waterways.
 But some trees appear to be resistant to the pests, suggesting that widespread breeding and replanting efforts could help protect these important trees.

 That’s why we launched the Great Lakes Basin Forest Health Collaborative, with funding and in partnership with the US Forest Service.
 We’re here to connect efforts across federal agencies, conservation groups, researchers, and members of the public who are working together to save our trees.
 By finding trees resistant to these threats, we can breed and replant pest-resistant trees that will ensure the sustainability of our forests for the future.